Where to spend Christmas in America – Top 10 places

 The weather is as extreme as the towering casinos that surround you.
 While the days and evenings are cool the sun is always out in this desert mirage.

-Like most cities in America though, you will not see all the Christmas trimmings lining the streets, but most casinos get into the season in their own way with specially designed restaurant menus, Christmas themed shows and carollers decking the halls.
+Like most cities in America though, you will not see all the Christmas trimmings lining the streets of Las Vegas, but most casinos get into the season in their own way with specially designed restaurant menus, Christmas themed shows and carollers decking the halls.
 Don’t worry about anything being closed though, Sin City never closes!

 8. Charleston – South Carolina